-The Mobile Outreach - Toddler Playgroup program consists of weekly “playgroups” in four locations throughout Amador County.
+The Mobile Outreach - Playgroup program consists of weekly “playgroups” in three locations throughout Amador County.
 The program was designed to provide services in multiple areas of the county.
 Each playgroup consists of a mobile-classroom with age-appropriate activities, child development information, and resources for parents.
-Two different First 5 grantees - Jana Finarelli and Nexus Youth & Family Services - provide the activities, story time, and healthy snacks.
+Our First 5 grantee - Heather Hall - provides the activities, story time, and healthy snacks.
 Playgroups are open to all stay at home children 0-5 and their caregiver, grandparent, mom or dad.
-Adults remain with the children during playgroup - and are encouraged to interact and play along side them!
+Adults remain with the children during playgroup - and are encouraged to interact and play alongside them!
 And please remember, playgroups are a technology-free zone.

 It sounds almost too simple to be true, but by reading regularly with your children during their infant, toddler and preschool years, you are giving them one of the biggest boosts toward a successful education they will ever get.